ArjunaPutra13-Shiro/Stock-Price-Prediction-with-LSTM/README.md

 ## Overview
 This project explores stock price modeling using a deep learning approach based on **LSTM (Long Short-Term Memory)** networks.

-Unlike naive price prediction models, this implementation incorporates **Shannon Entropy** as a feature to quantify market uncertainty, alongside traditional price-based features.
+Unlike naive price prediction models, this implementation incorporates **Entropy** as a feature to quantify market uncertainty, alongside traditional price-based features.

 The goal is not just prediction, but understanding how **information randomness affects time-series learning**.